Animadversio/Animadversio.github.io/_academic_notes/Stereo-Algorithms.md

 * Occlusion: left occlusion, right occlusion.
 If there is pixel on the boundary that the front patch gives a larger depth value than the back patch.
   * $$

-Thus you get
+Thus you get a huge hybrid MRF!

 **Tricks for Inference**

 * [Particle belief propagation]() for continuous variables:
   * Use discrete samples to represent the distribution.
 Resample after each round of BP.
+Decrease the std of Gaussian sampling each time.
-* Use factor graph to tackle 3 way relationship.
+* Use factor graph to turn 3 way relationship back to binary graph.
 * Use library of MRF solver it will work !
 (SOTA!
 2012)

 > Note, if you can define your MRF, then solving MRF has established libraries, which is powerful.

 ## Hierarchical MRF

-**Comments**: Why do we need superpixels?
+**Thoughts**: Why do we need superpixels?

 * MRF cannot be too large!
 * SLIC is dirty but fast!

+May be we can make this multi-scale

 [Lower level vision by consensus in a spatial hierachy of regions]()

 Use a hierarchy of multi-scale overlapping patches, $S=\{4,8,16,32\}$, $stride=1$ .

 Use a parameter $I_i$ to describe if it's planar or not!
-And a parameter $\theta_i$ describing the planar parameters
+And a parameter $\theta_i$ describing the planar parameters.

 Alternatively updating $\{I_i,\theta_i\}$ and $d_i$

 * Updating $\{I_i,\theta_i\}$ ,
 * Updating $d_i$ pixelwise independent, i.e. find mean of the depth estimation across all patches covering this pixel AND is planar.

 Still too computational intense!
-Regular square patch can help us, all these computation could be done in convolution.
+Regular **square patch** can help us, all these computation could be done in convolution!

 * Besides, using $log_2$ scale will help us aggregate information across scale.
+As downsampling will help you do multi-scale

 ## Plane Sweep Stereo